Apparently, the NSA was not too happy with the fact that DES, which was

 The first PX-1000

-units appeared on the market in 1980, a year after the
+units appeared on the market in 1980, a year after its development

 in Amsterdam (Netherlands).
 From the outset, the PX-1000 was capable